2110336-2565-2/sec33-group2-wigglepaw/README.md

 In addition to the default T3 Stack dependencies, this project also uses the following:

 - [react-hook-form](https://react-hook-form.com/) -- Performant, flexible and extensible forms with easy-to-use validation.
+- [vitest] -- A fast and flexible test runner.

 # Create T3 App